Who wrote “A Visit from St. Nicholas”? Who invented Santa Claus?

-Three figures from history, or make it four, are to be blamed or credited with Santa’s sled, the number of reindeer, even the name Santa Claus.
-They are also why Santa travels on Christmas Eve rather than Christmas Day, which is when most of the other Santas in the countries of Europe deliver gifts.
+Three figures from history, or make it four, are to be blamed or credited with things like Santa’s sled, the number of reindeer he employs, even the name Santa Claus.
+These people are also why Santa travels on Christmas Eve rather than Christmas Day, which is when most of the other Santas in the countries of Europe travel to deliver gifts.
 (In the Netherlands the St. Nicholas character is called Sinterklaas.)

 For 150-odd years, probably since the English conquest, the favorite winter holiday of the city’s propertied classes was New Year’s Day (as distinct from the night before, which was an occasion for revelry and mischief among common folk).
 Families exchanged gifts … .
 Sadly, according to John Pintard, the city’s physical expansion after 1800 rendered this “joyous older fashion” so impratical that it was rapidly dying out.

-Pintard suggested St. Nicholas Day, December 6, as a holiday of gift-giving and family visits for the upper classes in New York City.
-That idea did not take off, but what he and his friend Washington Irving came up with did.
+Pintard suggested that St. Nicholas Day, December 6, would be a splendid holiday of gift-giving and family visits for the upper classes in New York City.
+His idea did not take off, but what he and his friend Washington Irving came up with did.

-Over the next couple decades, Christmas started to take hold as a popular gift-giving holiday.
-But in a Protestant majority nation, Christmas presented a problem: it was considered a Catholic, and therefore, wrong, thing to celebrate.
+Over the next couple of decades, Christmas started to take hold as a popular gift-giving holiday in America.
+But in a Protestant majority nation, Christmas presented a problem: it was considered a Catholic—and therefore, wrong—thing to celebrate.
 Further, a problem of public rowdiness (people visiting friends’ houses, toasting one another, then moving the party to the next friend’s house and then more toasts …) was being seen to develop on every December 25 throughout the young nation, but especially in New York.